jenstornell/tiny-html-minifier/readme.md

 ### Script

 It will keep the newlines, but it will trim the spaces at the start and end of each line.

+## Pitfalls

+Because the class don't work with nodes, it does not know if it's inside a nested element or not, it will not crash if you forgot an ending tag somewhere.
+That's good, but the downside is that if you place html code inside an inline javascript, it may give you trouble.

 ## Requirements